CLI Reference

 animations = off, hidden withmascot = off— no information is lost).
 Selecting the mascot (a click, or keyboard focus then Enter) returns a small response inline — an acknowledgement, an occasional reminder, gentle guidance toward existing commands, and one rare line — with no popup and nothing hidden behind it; turn it off independently withmascot_interaction = off.
 One optional editor step follows the welcome: Enter accepts (an empty value keeps the$VISUAL/$EDITORfallback), typing sets theeditorpreference, Esc skips —/settingscan change it any time. - Settings & continuity:

-/settingschanges everything in place — theme (defaultrac-lantern; Enter cycles every Textual theme with live preview), mascot, animations, mascot interaction, artifact grouping (foldersdefault), and the editor command — persisted to$XDG_CONFIG_HOME/rac/explorer.json(no login, cloud, or sync).
+/settingschanges everything in place — theme (three curated RAC themes ship:rac-lantern, the dark default;rac-parchment, a light companion — warm paper, dark ink, the lantern amber deepened to read on light; andrac-high-contrast— pure-white ink on true black for maximum legibility.
+Enter cycles them and every other Textual theme with live preview; all meaning survives any palette, and the artifact type tags re-tune their hue to the active theme so they stay legible on light or dark), mascot, animations, mascot interaction, artifact grouping (foldersdefault), workspace layout (framedefault — the tree sidebar plus a swapping context region — orsplit, a master-detail layout where the portfolio list drives a persistent reading pane; switching applies live), and the editor command — persisted to$XDG_CONFIG_HOME/rac/explorer.json(no login, cloud, or sync).
 Explorer remembers recently opened repositories plus the last artifact and view per repository (under$XDG_STATE_HOME/rac/);.or/resumetakes you back to where you were. - Exit codes:

 0session quit ·2not a directory, or theexplorerextra is not installed